Air Cooled Water Chillers - How They Work

 The condenser is a major component of a water chiller.
-The condenser is a heat exchanger that rejects heat from the chillers refrigerant to air.
-Some chillers are water cooled.
+It is used as a heat exchanger that rejects heat from the chillers refrigerant to air.
 A Water cooled chiller gives up its heat into relatively cool water from a cooling tower, air-blast cooler or adiabatic cooler.
 A typical air cooled condenser fitted to an air cooled water chiller will use axial fans (propeller type) to draw outdoor air over a finned tubed heat transfer surface (heat exchanger).

-- Capillary Tube – A type of expansion devise typically fitted on small capacity hire chillers, it comprises a long tube which reduces the pressure of the refrigerant.
+- Capillary Tube – A type of expansion device typically fitted on small capacity hire chillers, it comprises a long tube which reduces the pressure of the refrigerant.

 - Centrifugal Fan – A type of fan fitted to an air cooled chiller allowing the fitting of ductwork onto the hot side of an air cooled condenser.
 The fan is designed to work against a static pressure.